dahanbn/Yet-Another-Launcher/README.md

 A [Sublime Text](http://www.sublimetext.com/) plugin that is an easy launcher for local files, directories or urls.

 You will find all release notes in [RELEASES.md](RELEASES.md).
-For a quick overview follows the latest release note below.
+For a quick overview follows the latest two release notes below.

+## v1.0.4 - added infos about releases
+- added release notes to repo and README.md

 ## v1.0.3 - bug fix
 - fixed a bug that generated wrong urls for items